wizdroid/wizdroid-character/README.md

 - `regions.json`: Broader regional areas for fashion inspiration
 - `prompt_styles.json`: Output format styles for different AI models
    - Includes presets for Flux, SD/SDXL, SDXL-Turbo, Juggernaut, RealVis, HiDream, and Qwen editing formats
 Note: `fantasy_options.json` and the Fantasy Scene node have been removed from this package.
 If you previously relied on fantasy scene generation, please migrate any workflows to the Character Prompt Builder or add a custom node.
-Former `glamour_options` have been merged into the `pose_style` list inside `character_options.json`, and the unused `followup_questions.json` catalog has been retired.
+Former `glamour_options` live inside the `pose_style.sfw` / `pose_style.nsfw` blocks in `character_options.json`, and the unused `followup_questions.json` catalog has been retired.

 ## Usage